mrsalmon1976/safish.com/_pages/software/phototool.md

 ## Requirements

-- Windows 7sp1
+- Windows 11
-- 4GB RAM recommended
+- 8GB RAM recommended
-- A decent CPU and graphics card are useful when searching for faces
+- A decent CPU and graphics card are useful (essential?) when searching for faces

 ## Screenshots